Rudyard Kipling: First World War (1914–1918)

-Alongside his passionate antipathy towards Germany, Kipling was privately deeply critical of how the war was being fought by the British Army, complaining as early as October 1914 that Germany should have been defeated by now, and something must be wrong with the British Army.
-Kipling, who was shocked by the heavy losses that the British Expeditionary Force had taken by the autumn of 1914, blamed the entire pre-war generation of British politicians who, he argued, had failed to learn the lessons of the Boer War.
-Thus thousands of British soldiers were now paying with their lives for their failure in the fields of France and Belgium.
+Alongside his passionate antipathy towards Germany, Kipling was privately deeply critical of how the war was being fought by the British Army.
+Shocked by the heavy losses that the British Expeditionary Force had taken by the autumn of 1914, he blamed the entire pre-war generation of British politicians who, Kipling argued, had failed to learn the lessons of the Boer War.
+Thus thousands of British soldiers were paying with their lives for their failure in the fields of France and Belgium.

-Kipling had scorn for men who shirked duty in the First World War.
-In "The New Army in Training" (1915), Kipling concluded by saying:
+Kipling scorned men who shirked duty in the First World War.
+In "The New Army in Training" (1915), He concluded by saying:

 This much we can realise, even though we are so close to it, the old safe instinct saves us from triumph and exultation.
 But what will be the position in years to come of the young man who has deliberately elected to outcaste himself from this all-embracing brotherhood?
 What of his family, and, above all, what of his descendants, when the books have been closed and the last balance struck of sacrifice and sorrow in every hamlet, village, parish, suburb, city, shire, district, province, and Dominion throughout the Empire?

-In 1914, Kipling was one of 53 leading British authors – a number that included H. G. Wells, Arthur Conan Doyle and Thomas Hardy – who signed their names to the "Authors' Declaration."
+In 1914 Kipling was one of 53 British authors – a number that included H. G. Wells, Arthur Conan Doyle and Thomas Hardy – who signed their names to the "Authors' Declaration."
 This manifesto declared that the German invasion of Belgium had been a brutal crime, and that Britain "could not without dishonour have refused to take part in the present war."